John Ross (Royal Navy officer): 1829: Second Arctic expedition

 Once again, however, Ross encountered controversy with his cartography.
 In 1830, during the expedition, James Clark Ross had charted three islands in James Ross Strait and named them the Beaufort Islands.
 John Ross never saw the islands.
 Later, back in England, John Ross, using his authority as expedition leader, renamed the islands as the Clarence Islands, and even added a number of fictional islands to the group, in an apparent attempt to impress the new king, William IV.
 In 1833, Ross received the Royal Premium from the Royal Geographical Society and a gold medal from the French geographical society, and various foreign orders, including Knight of the Royal Order of the Polar Star of Sweden, and in the following year, received a knighthood and was appointed a Companion of the Order of the Bath in Britain.
-He was as British consul at Stockholm in 1839, and remained at this post until 1846.
+He was appointed as British consul at Stockholm in 1839, and remained at this post until 1846.